-(d) Represents commissions earned when the Firm acts as a broker, by facilitating its clients' purchases and sales of securities and other financial instruments.
+(d) Represents commissions earned when the Firm acts as a broker, by facilitating its clients' purchases and sales of securities and other financial instruments.(e) In the first quarter of 2020, the Firm reclassified certain fees from asset management,

-(e) In the first quarter of 2020, the Firm reclassified certain fees from asset management, administration and commissions to lending- and deposit-related fees.
-Prior-period amounts were revised to conform with the current presentation.
+(e) In the first quarter of 2020, the Firm reclassified certain fees from asset management administration and commissions to lending- and deposit-related fees.
+Prior-period amounts have been revised to conform with the current presentation.